 Closely tied to health and the legal status of cannabis, safety is the third pillar we recommend you touch on with your children when you speak about cannabis.

 Let’s say, for instance, you enjoy cannabis by smoking joints or eating THC- or CBD-infused edibles.
 This is where your child’s safety and understanding comes in.
-Show your child a child-safety bag and educate them on how to read the warning labels found on most cannabis packaging.
-Tools like these will help demonstrate to your child that cannabis is a restricted substance to those underage, much like alcohol.
+Educate your child on how to read the warning labels found on most cannabis packaging.
+This will help demonstrate to your child that cannabis is a restricted substance to those underage, much like alcohol.

 In addition to teaching your children about packaging, offer up information on safe dosing, how cannabis can harm them, and how they should handle themselves when faced with the choice to partake in cannabis use in the future.